Mestizo: United States

+The category Mestizo, in the form of mestee or mustee, was used in the British colonial North America, e.g., in the Census of slaves, conducted in the Province of New York in 1755.

 In the United States, a number of Latino Americans of Mexican or Central American or South American descent have family histories bound to categories such as mestizaje.
 The term mestizo is not used for official purposes, with Mexican Americans being classed in roughly equal proportions as "white" or "some other ethnicity".